Azure-Samples/azure-sdk-for-js-storage-blob-redundant/README.md

 2. Install the required dependencies in the console window by running `npm install`.

-To test secondary storage access,we need :
+Steps to test secondary storage access:

 1. Open a command prompt with administrator privileges.